-Research Activity
+OR BONUS: Research Activity

-- There are no research activity extensions.
-Flexibility is built in by permitting this work to be completed anytime before the due date. - Option 1 (online research system "Sona"): Aim to be done by March - Option 2 (research summary assignment): Mar 29
+- Option 1 (online research system "Sona"): Aim to be done by March - Option 2 (research summary assignment): Mar 29

 FREQUENTLY ASKED QUESTIONS

 I am struggling with understanding content in the course.
 What can I do?

 Check Canvas for up-to-date lecture materials and required readings.
 Make use of office hours and reach out to Dr. Yousef or our course TA to help you succeed!
 Time put into this course will equal benefits received.